olinkirkland/scribbles/data/_work-in-progress/brainstorming.md

 ### **Spooky, Paranormal, & Dark Themes**
 - Snake
-- Book with notes in the margins warning **NOT TO READ IT!**
 - A secluded cabin in a snowy place
-- Haunted Library
 - A Soul escaped from the Spirit Wardens crematorium
 - The Wardens send Souls through a device called "The Frame" that presumably recycles them into energy to sustain the Emperor
 - Spirit photography https://en.wikipedia.org/wiki/Spirit_photography